 Band A: 20+ Hours of Supply

-For context, a household consuming 200 kWh per month on Band A would pay roughly N45,000 for energy charges alone, before fixed charges and VAT.
-That same consumption on a lower band would cost significantly less.
+For context, if your current Band A rate is around N225/kWh, a household consuming 200 kWh per month would pay roughly N45,000 for energy charges alone, before other applicable charges and VAT.
+If your current approved rate is different, replace N225 with the rate printed on your bill or prepaid receipt.

 Band B: 16–20 Hours of Supply